Consulting is a very competitive field, with most firms receiving tens of thousands of applicants each year.

 Unless you are brilliant, this is really hard to do.
 And I have met many people in this category who really are that brilliant.
 For the rest of us (myself included), it takes more time.

-Now compare the likely performance of someone like this vs. you --- you spent the time to study my Case Interview Secrets videos (10+ hours), you went through Look Over My Shoulder® 5 - 6 times (60 hours), and you did 40 live practice interviews with a practice partner (40+ hours if someone gave you interviews, 80+ hours if you had to reciprocate and give them one too).
+To put it another way lets say you spent the time to study my Case Interview Secrets videos (10+ hours), went through Look Over My Shoulder® 5 - 6 times (60 hours), and did 40 live practice interviews with a practice partner (40+ hours if someone gave you interviews, 80+ hours if you had to reciprocate and give them one too).

-This is over and above the time you spent reading my emails (est. 10 hours).
+This is over and above the time you spent reading my emails and articles (est. 10 hours).

-So if you look at the total prep time you put in, I would guess it was somewhere between 120 hours on the low end and upwards of 160 hours on the high end.
+Look at the total prep time you put in, it is somewhere between 120 hours on the low end and upwards of 160 hours on the high end.

 Common sense suggests all else being equal, the person who prepares 25 - 30 times more will have a major advantage.

 This is not some super insider secret.
 It is just common sense.
 But common sense is rarely common practice.